 Note Write caching in this section is the traditional SCSI write caching (WCE=1) where writes are not protected on power loss.
+Advanced Caching (512E/4Kn only) provides NVC-protected write caching when WCE=0 over a portion of the DRAM.

 Note Refer to the SAS Interface Manual for more detail concerning the cache bits.